abysamross/simple-linux-kernel-tcp-client-server/README.md

 # simple-linux-kernel-tcp-client-server
-A simple in-kernel tcp client and server implemented as LKMs
+A simple in-kernel tcp client and server implemented as LKMs (linux kernel version 4.1.3)

 This is an attempt to build a tcp server, entirely in kernel space, that supports mulitple tcp clients.
 The tcp client is also entirely in kernel space.